Synchrony High-Yield Savings Account Review 2023

 - IRA money market accounts

 Synchrony Bank CDs

-Synchrony offers certificates of deposit with terms ranging from three to 60 months.
-Rates increase as the CD term gets longer.
+Synchrony provides certificates of deposit (CDs) that come with varying terms, ranging from three to 60 months.
+The interest rates on these CDs increase as the length of the term increases.

 Synchrony Bank IRA CDs

 IRA CDs combine the security of a CD with the tax advantages of an IRA.
 Synchrony Bank offers IRA CDs at competitive rates, again with a $2,000 minimum deposit.
 The same early withdrawal penalty applies to IRA CDs, plus making early withdrawals could also subject you to IRS tax penalties.

 While Synchrony doesn’t offer checking accounts, you can get check-writing abilities with a money market account.
 The APY on money market accounts isn’t as high as the APY for high-yield savings, but it’s still better than what you could get with most brick-and-mortar banks.

 There is no minimum balance requirement to open a money market and no monthly maintenance fees.
 And you’re still subject to the six withdrawals per month rule, the same way you would be with a high-yield savings account.